PaimaStudios/paima-engine-docs/docs/home/2 - Read & Write L2 State/1 - base-format.md

 - `@` Implicitly use the address that submitted the wallet for [parallelism](./2%20-%20parallelism.md).
 That is, for parallelism purposes, `@x|a` is equivalent to `x|*wallet|a`, but no actual modifications is done to the onchain format
 - `?` Optional entry
 - `|` , `=` Used to define the grammar
+- `-` Used for PaimaParser array notation
+- ASCII 0x02 and 0x03.
+Use for [batched-mode](./5%20-%20batched-mode.md)

 ## Concise Builder